oatlog/oatlog/doc/planning_report/main.typ

 - aiming to implement exactly all functionality present in egglog and eqlog
 - sacrificing expressive power in the name of performance, as Cranelift's aegraphs @acyclic_egraphs do
-- writing an interpreter, and can therefore assume all rules are known up front
+- writing an interpreter or considering non-EqSat workflows, and can therefore assume all rules are known up front

 == Evaluation

+Defining a good single metric for benchmarking is unfortunately nontrivial and taking inspiration from previous work @egg @egglog we plan to combine measuring
+- e-nodes created per second, between engines implementing the same ruleset with similar scheduling, since this implies roughly the same e-nodes (semantically) are created
+- time until convergence for small theories with finite closure
+- time required for equivalent optimization as measured by specific program synthesis applications such as Herbie @herbie

 As we aim to support theories specified in the egglog language, we can piggy-back on test cases and applications that are already written.
-We aim to primarily verify correctness and benchmark by using the Egglog test suite.
-Additionally, we might also use larger e-graph applications such as Herbie
-@herbie, that already have implementations in the egglog language @egglogHerbie, as an end-to-end case study in the usability and performance of our engine.
+We aim to primarily verify correctness and benchmark by using the egglog test suite, supplemented with larger e-graph applications that already have implementations in the egglog language @egglogHerbie as an end-to-end case study in the usability and performance of our engine.
-E-nodes per second is a decent metric because it measures the size of the database, and increasing the size of the database is the goal of applying rules.
-One could also use time to closure but that restricts rulesets.

-#todo[Matti: Please explain thoroughly what kind of environment you are using for running the experiments (both hardware and software) (reproduceability, hardware/software, nix)]
+#todo[Matti: Please explain thoroughly what kind of environment you are using for running the
+experiments (both hardware and software) (reproduceability, hardware/software, nix)]

 #pagebreak()
 = Approach